-The Ministry of Education (which is responsible for developing the national education guidelines and the review of school charters) has issued a circular to Boards of Trustees and principals of state and integrated schools on the rights of Boards, parents and students regarding the rights of Boards of Trustees, parents and students regarding requests for donations and other forms of payments in schools: Circular 1998/25.
-The Ministry's views are that:
+The Ministry of Education (which is responsible for developing the national education guidelines and reviewing school charters) issued a circular (Circular 1998/25) to Boards of Trustees and principals of state and integrated schools on the rights of Boards, parents, and students in relation to requests for donations and other forms of payments in schools.
+The Ministry's views are as follows.

-• No charge can be required for materials used in delivering the curriculum such as photocopying charges, use of musical instruments, use of computer facilities, as the right to free education implies that there should be no charge for materials used in the delivery of the curriculum.
+- No charge may be imposed for materials used in delivering the curriculum such as photocopying charges, charges for using musical instruments or computer facilities.
+This is because the right to free education implies that there should be no charge for materials used in the delivery of the curriculum.
 However, students may be charged for the hire of musical instruments owned by the school and used outside the basic delivery of the music curriculum.
-Also, a charge may be made for costs involved in project work (such as the production of a T-shirt in a design class) if the student takes ownership of the finished product.
-Schools cannot, however, insist that the students take the finished product home.

-• No charge can be made for attendance at a school camp which is a compulsory part of the school's curriculum or which is part of the content of a particular course at the school.
-The Ministry has stated in the circular that it considers that:
+A charge may be made for costs involved in project work (such as the production of a T-shirt in a design class) if the student takes ownership of the finished product.
+Schools cannot, however, insist that the students take the finished product home. - No charge may be imposed for a student's attendance at a school camp that is a compulsory part of the school's curriculum or part of the content of a particular course at the school.
+The Ministry of Education stated in Circular 1998/25 that it considers: